Tylerbryy/startup-ideas/README.md

 Have a groundbreaking idea that could transform into a successful startup?
 Share it with the world!
 Here's how you can contribute to this repository:

 1. Fork the repository.
-2. Add your startup idea to the `ideas.md` file.
+2. Add your startup idea to the `ideas.csv` file.
 3. Submit a pull request with a brief explanation of your idea.

 We welcome ideas from all sectors, including technology, healthcare, education, sustainability, and more.
 Let's innovate together!